-Figure 12.29.1 Facility Monitoring Program, Waste Management Monitoring Well Locations
+Figure 12.26.1 Facility Monitoring Program, Waste Management Monitoring Well Locations

-12.30 GROUNDWATER MONITORING AT THE BROOKHAVEN MEDICAL RESEARCH REACTOR
+12.27 GROUNDWATER MONITORING AT THE BROOKHAVEN MEDICAL RESEARCH REACTOR

 The Brookhaven Medical Research Reactor (BMRR) groundwater monitoring wells were sampled every two years, with the last sampling of the wells occurring in 2022.
-Because tritium was not detected during the past three sample periods (2018, 2020, and 2022), the monitoring program is being discontinued starting in 2024.
-The monitoring wells will be maintained for potential post-decommissioning/demolition surveillance.
+Because tritium was not detected during the past three sample periods (2018, 2020, and 2022), the monitoring program was discontinued starting in 2024.
+The monitoring wells will continue to be maintained for potential post-decommissioning/demolition surveillance.